WebGuyJeff/webguyjeff-theme/readme.md

-# WebGuyJeff
+# WebGuyJeff Theme

-## A WordPress theme for small businesses and startups.
+## A WordPress theme for my dev website

-This theme is intended for small businesses and professionals advertising services.
+This theme is built for webguyjeff.com but should be a good starter for similar websites.